Clayton County Public Schools

-The Clayton County Public School District (CCPS) is a fully Cognia accredited public school district headquartered in Jonesboro, Georgia, U.S. It administers schools inside of Clayton County, Georgia.
-Serving more than 52,000 students, Clayton County Public Schools is ranked among the 100 largest school districts in the U.S. and is the fifth-largest school system in Georgia.
+The Clayton County Public School District (CCPS) is a public school district headquartered in Jonesboro, Georgia, U.S. It administers schools inside of Clayton County, Georgia.
+Serving more than 52,000 students, Clayton County Public Schools is ranked among the 100 largest school districts in the United States and is the sixth-largest school system in Georgia.

 The system has 39 primary/elementary schools (including one public charter), 17 middle schools (including one public charter), 12 high schools, one alternative education center, one psychological education center, and one multi-purpose education center.
 Included in this number are five school-wide magnet schools, 12 magnet programs, one state-certified STEM program, one Cognia (AdvancED) certified STEM program, and two International Baccalaureate Candidate schools.

 The majority of Clayton County's students are African American and Hispanic.
 However, there is also a diverse minority with 90 different ethnicities and countries represented.

-Based the National Center For Education Statistics, 23% of CCPS students live in families making income below the poverty line, and 47% live with single parents.
+Based the National Center For Education Statistics, 19.1% of CCPS students live in families making income below the poverty line, and 45% live with single parents.

-As of the 2019-2020 school year, over 12,000 students speak a language other than English and over 6,000 are counted as English language learners.
+As of the 2019–2020 school year, over 12,000 students speak a language other than English and over 6,000 are counted as English language learners.
 Spanish and Vietnamese are the two most spoken languages besides English.

+Loss of accreditation

+On August 28, 2008 the Southern Association of Colleges and Schools (SACS) revoked accreditation for the Clayton County School District.
+Clayton County Public Schools is the third school district in the United States to lose accreditation since 1969.
+Clayton County Public Schools regained accreditation status in 2009 on a probationary status eight months after the revocation of the school district's accreditation.

-Board of Education
+Board of education

-As of March 31, 2022 the Clayton County Public School Board of Education representatives are:
+As of 2023, the members of the Clayton County Public School board of education are: